 The defining moments that have had the most profound impact on Rod Ray have not been easy.
-He understands first hand that his greatest moments and joys have come from his leading challenges.
-He knows that this insight isn’t unique and he brings his highly competitive, compassionate, and enthusiastic coaching style to you.
+He understands first hand that his greatest moments have come from his leading challenges.
+He brings his highly competitive, compassionate, and enthusiastic coaching style to you.

 Ray came to Wofford from the Topspin Racquet and Swim Club in Lexington, S.C., where he served as the tennis director for nearly 10 years.
 He has been a prominent fixture in South Carolina tennis, serving as coach for the South Carolina Junior Davis/Federation Cup Team, USTA Junior Player Development Program, Zonal Coach, and as president of the South Carolina Tennis Professional Association.
 In 1998, Ray was named South Carolina Tennis Association Professional of the Year.
 Ray loves developing players and never quits learning and growing.
 Certified by the USPTA, he has obtained a Professional 1 rating.

 Ray's players have won distinguished academic, athletic, and leadership awards.
-They have developed into fierce and well equipped warriors that make a difference on the court and most importantly in life.
+They have developed into fierce and well equipped warriors that make a difference on the court and in life.

 Ray and his wife Merritt, have two children Cole and Ashe.